Driving after drinking alcohol is dangerous. It:

 The Simulator and Drink Driving

-Of course, the extra time it takes a driver to press the brake, will mean that the vehicle is travelling at a faster speed when it hits the pedestrian, causing a more severe injury.
+This is shown by a large increase in the thinking distance in the simulator, but in the real world a drunk driver may also not press the brake as hard as a sober driver, which may also increase their braking distance.
+The extra time it takes a driver to press the brake, will mean that the vehicle is travelling at a faster speed when it hits the pedestrian, causing a more severe injury.

-Figures taken from ‘Reported Road Casualties 2010, published by the Department for Transport’
+Figures taken from ‘Reported Road Casualties 2013, published by the Department for Transport’